Single immediate payments

 Webhook Retry Policy

-We consider a webhook as having been successfully delivered when we receive a success status code (2xx) from your webhook URI.
+We consider a webhook as successfully delivered when we receive a success status code (2xx) from your webhook URI.

 If we receive any other status code (for instance, if your API is temporarily unavailable), we will start retrying.
 Our retry policy is jittered exponential backoff.
 We will immediately perform some fast retries and then start waiting increasingly longer.
 We will keep retrying for up to 72 hours.